nuejs/nue/packages/nuejs.org/docs/css-best-practises.md

 These foundational rules shape how you write HTML and CSS to keep your design system lean and effective.

 ### Use semantic HTML
 Start with clean, meaningful HTML to reduce reliance on complex CSS.
 Semantic elements like `<details>` or `<h3>` carry built-in behavior and accessibility, cutting down on custom components.
-Aim for under 30 components total — more suggests you’re overcomplicating things.
+Aim for under 30 components total — more suggests you’re over-complicating things.

 ```html
 <!-- Good: Simple, semantic -->